WillAdams/gcodepreview/README.md

  https://pythonscad.org/ (previously this was http://www.guenther-sohler.net/openscad/ )

- (previous versions had used RapCAD, so as to take advantage of the writeln command, that was re-written in Python)
+ (previous versions had used RapCAD, so as to take advantage of the writeln command, which has since been re-written in Python)

- A BlockSCAD file for the initial verison of the main modules is available at:
+ A BlockSCAD file for the initial version of the main modules is available at:

  https://www.blockscad3d.com/community/projects/1244473